Project update 25 February 2021

 - Phase 8 - 17 to 19 March: Park & Ride/Eddington Avenue - five-way lights with eight pedestrian crossings

 The survey work will include looking at drainage, pavement and asbestos, using ground-penetrating radar and making trial holes.

 It is possible that the timing of each phase could slip depending on the length of time it takes for completion, but this is the current timetable.
 Temporary traffic lights will be in place during the night-time working hours of 8pm to 5:30am.
 There could be some noise during this time but every effort will be made to keep it to a minimum.

 The survey team will be operating in line with Covid-19 restrictions and they should not need to access any properties.

 At its meeting on 25 June 2020 the GCP Executive Board considered the results of the Madingley Road Cycling and Walking project consultation and took the decision to go ahead with Option 2.
 The papers for the meeting can be found on Cambridgeshire County Council's website.

 This was the preferred option identified during the consultation and is the option which includes a two-way cycleway on the north side of Madingley Road.

 The Greater Cambridge Partnership consulted on potential improvements for walking and cycling along Madingley Road.
 The consultation closed at midday on Monday 2 March 2020.

-You can find the consultation details and questionnaire on our ConsultCambs platform.
+You can still find the consultation details on our ConsultCambs platform, for information.